 Every now and again, it’s good to reflect on things in order to improve.
 You’ve likely read my updated About page already and have a decent sense of what this site is about after going through some of the posts.
-I went through this exact same exercise with The Yakezie Value Proposition the other week and found the process to be quite helpful.

 There are thousands of personal finance blogs on the web and certainly millions more blogs across all categories you can potentially visit.
 It’s just impossible to do and you’ve got to pick and choose.
 I’d like to formalize Financial Samurai’s value proposition to help you understand why you want to keep coming back for more.

-In three more years time, we are going to build more wealth, slice through more money bullshit, and be happier because of it!
+We are going to build more wealth, slice through more money bullshit, and be happier because of it!

 THE FINANCIAL SAMURAI VALUE PROPOSITION

 * The Joy of Communication: Interaction with all of you is what makes Financial Samurai so much fun.
 I tend to respond to the large majority of comments where there are questions.
 Even if you don’t have questions, I like to drop an occasional note of observation and thanks.
 I’m not going to sit in a high chair far above and not interact with you readers.
 Hence, if you have questions, feel free to ask, and I’ll get to them as efficiently as possible.